-We were inspired by our Geometiles challenges and I decided to create a Valentine’s Day-themed geometry challenge for my kids.
-In this STEM activity, I asked my kids to make as many heart shapes as they could using pattern blocks.
+This Valentine’s Day, I decided to create a Valentine’s Day pattern block STEM challenge for my kids.
+In this version of our Valentines STEM activities, I asked my kids to make as many heart shapes as they could using pattern blocks.

 This easy heart geometric design is fun for kids of all ages!